 That's where the $40 Tile Sticker comes in.
 It has the same functionality as the Tile Pro and Tile Mate key finders, but it's packed into a circular tracker with an adhesive back, so you can stick it onto flat surfaces.
 That makes the Tile Sticker ideal for tracking things like laptops, tablets, luggage, passports and anything else that otherwise can't hook up with the loops on the Mate or the Pro.

-It's a good idea in theory, but in practice, the Tile Sticker very much comes across as a brand-new product without the polish of Tile's more established key finders.
+It's a good idea in theory, but in practice, the Tile Sticker very much comes across as a brand-new product without the polish of Tile's more established key finders, which usually rank high in our best key finder picks.

 Tile Sticker specs